Skip to content

 Finding a gap is the easy part.
 Fixing it is mostly a series of unglamorous administrative moves, and a good partner will do them with you rather than around you.
 Ad accounts get transferred or rebuilt under your Business Manager.
 The domain gets pointed back to a registrar you control.
 Analytics ownership gets reassigned.
 Your list gets exported and seated in a CRM with your name on the account.
 None of this should cost you a ransom, and none of it should require a tense phone call.
 If a simple request to hold your own logins is met with friction, that friction is the answer.

 The reason ownership matters is that it is the only way the results stay real to you.
 When the accounts and data sit in your name, you can open them any time and watch the numbers move, instead of taking a monthly slide deck on faith.
-When we rebuilt Apex Roofing's setup, the accounts and the data stayed in the client's name from day one: cost per conversion fell from $912 to $197 and conversions went from 21 to 196 in ninety days, and Apex could verify every bit of it in their own dashboards.
+When we rebuilt one NJ roofer's setup, the accounts and the data stayed in the client's name from day one: cost per conversion fell from $912 to $197 and conversions went from 21 to 196 in ninety days, and the client could verify every bit of it in their own dashboards.
 Some operators assume that handing clients the keys makes them more likely to walk.
 Our experience runs the other way.
-We hold a 90 percent client retention rate while keeping everything in our clients' names.
-People stay because the work is good and the proof is theirs, not because they are locked in.
+We keep everything in our clients' names, and people stay because the work is good and the proof is theirs, not because they are locked in.

 You should.
 The account belongs in your own Google Ads account and your own Business Manager, with your agency added as a user or manager.
 That way your campaign history, conversion tracking, and audiences stay with you no matter who runs the campaigns.
 A good agency is happy to operate inside an account you own.